Daylight in Your Eyes: Recording and reception

-Following the termination of Faiella's contract wit Epic, the rights to her songs were returned to Plate and Sommer.
+Following the termination of Faiella's contract with Epic, the rights to her songs were returned to Plate and Sommer.
 A few months later, Plate got known that Polydor Records, RTL II network and production company Tresor TV were searching songs for a girl band, the soon-to-be-cast result of the inaugural season of Popstars, the German adaptation of the international reality show of the same name.
 Submitted by Plate, Faiella's version of "Daylight" found general approval among the members of the newly formed No Angels, and became one of several songs they recorded for their debut album Elle'ments (2001).
 While Plate, Sommer and Bruno received proper credit, recording and production duties were acceded by Thorsten Brötzmann, one of the main producers on Elle'ments.
 Mixing of the song was overseen by Joachim "Jeo" Mezei.
 Re-titled "Daylight in Your Eyes", No Angels' version made no significant changes to Faiella's backing track.

 After their formation, there was a period of indecision about what song would be released as No Angels' debut single.
 Cheyenne Records executives believed that the first single should be "Go Ahead and Take It", which had previously been promoted during the Popstars re-call sessions on Mallorca, while the group was adamant that their debut song should be "Daylight in Your Eyes".
 The executives at Cheyenne relented, and the song was chosen as their first single out of a total of ten songs that had been pre-selected to lead the parent album.
 Upon release, "Daylight in Your Eyes" received generally mixed reviews from music critics.
 Billboard magazine editor Chuck Taylor called the song "an ideal illustration of bouncy, gleeful bubble gum, tailor-made for the tween set."
 He felt that "the group's harmonies are equally beaming and the exhilarating production is perfectly suited to the spirit of the chorus."